data-preservation-programs/singularity/docs/en/cli-reference/storage/update/onedrive.md

       As a rule of thumb if nearly all of your data is under rclone's root directory (the `root/directory` in `onedrive:root/directory`) then
-      using this flag will be be a big performance win.
+      using this flag will be a big performance win.
 If your data is mostly not under the root then using this flag will be a big performance loss.